schollz/acid-test/README.md

 #### bass or lead

 in designing this sequencer I felt that I had to separate between "bass" and "lead" notes in the bassline - though technically the whole thing is a bassline, the "bass" notes typically being an octave below.
-I felt that acid basslines get part of the signature sound by oscillating between two intertwined melodies that are stacked vertically. so there are separate markov chains for the "bass" and "lead", which are combined using this "bass or lead" property.
+I felt that acid basslines get part of the signature sound by oscillating between two intertwined melodies that are loosely mirrored across an octave. so there are separate markov chains for the "bass" and "lead", which are combined using this "bass or lead" property.

 this property transitions between "bass" and "lead". the generator actually generates twice as many notes as requested - i.e. one entire set of bass notes and one entire set of lead notes. but will only select either based on the state of this property.